 There is currently no cure for Alzheimer's disease.
-However, there are treatment options and lifestyle choices that may slow it down.
+However, there are treatment options and lifestyle choices that may help manage symptoms.
 Researchers continue to look for ways to prevent or stop Alzheimer's disease and bring back lost abilities and memory.